 Reason for leaving job on the application form

-As with any job search document, it’s important to be honest when you respond.
+As with any job search document, it’s important, to be honest when you respond.
 Prospective employers may call your ancestor employer to verify that the reason you are enrolling is correct.
 You want to provide a reason that puts you in a positive light.
-So, if you quit your job, you hate some day-to-day work, or simply hate the position or the organization, you may want to reproduce your cause as “looking for a new challenge.”
+So, if you quit your job, hate some day-to-day work, or simply hate the position or the organization, you may want to reproduce your cause as “looking for a new challenge.”

 Read on for advice on how to list any of your reasons for quitting a job in an application, including tips for dealing with complex situations, including getting fired or discontinued.